rahulpatwal07/travellingwebsite/README.md

 # travellingwebsite
-This is a static file created using html and css only
+This is a static website created using html and css only